 \subsection{Preliminaries}

 Throughout the paper we consistently keep the assumptions on the distributions $\vd,\vk$ listed in \Sec~\ref{Sec_intro}.
-In particular, $\Erw[\vd^r]+\Erw[\vk^r]<\infty$ for some $r>2$.
-Because all-zero rows and columns do not add to the rank, replacing $\vd,\vk$ by conditional random variables if necessary, we may assume that $\vd\geq1,\vk\geq1$.
+In particular, $\Erw[\vd^r]+\Erw[\vk^r]<\infty$ for some real $r>2$.
+Because all-zero rows and columns do not add to the rank, we may assume that $\vd\geq1,\vk\geq1$.
 We write $\gcd(\vk)$ and $\gcd(\vd)$ for the greatest common divisor of the support of $\vd$ and $\vk$, respectively.
 When working with $\A$ we tacitly assume that $\gcd(\vk)$ divides $n$.
 In order to highlight the number of columns we write $\vA_n=\vA$ and $\G_n=\G$ for the corresponding Tanner graph.
-The following proposition shows that $\A_n$ is well-defined.
+The following proposition, whose proof can be found in \Sec~\ref{Sec_welldef}, shows that $\A_n$ is well-defined.

 \begin{proposition} With probability $\Omega(n^{-1/2})$ over the choice of $\vm$, $(\vd_i)_{i\geq1}$, $(\vk_i)_{i\geq1}$ the condition \eqref{eqWellDef1} is satisfied and there exists a simple Tanner graph $\G$ with variable degrees $\vd_1,\ldots,\vd_n$ and check degrees $\vk_1,\ldots,\vk_{\vm}$. \end{proposition}